jonathanstark/FastActive/README.md

 Once you have added FastActive to your site, all it does is add a `active` class instantly (ontouchstart) to any tapped link.
 Therefore, you're going to want to make a couple changes to your CSS:

-1. Disable default touch browser tap highights, like so:
+1. Disable default touch browser tap highlights, like so:

     ```
     a {